hugeandbulk/genomics/GeneX/readme.md

 What are the human X and Y chromosome?

 _In mammals, the sex chromosomes are called X and Y. Females have paired X chromosomes, one from each parent, while males have an X and a Y chromosome_.

+Is XY a baby girl?

+_XY system In humans, females are XX and males are XY_.